PaulineRebourgeon/Magic-Word-game/README.md

 ### Later versions
 * Maryam Nejat
 * David Graceffa
-*

 ### Other implementations
-The Università di Bologna has proposed another version of the game more oriented towards finding particular words in the grid.
-It contains an algorithm that would allow to devise home made grids.
+The *Università di Bologna* has proposed another version of the game more oriented towards finding particular words in the grid.
+It contains an algorithm to create grids containing certain words, it would allow to devise some pretty neat functionalities in terms of personalization (especially for language learning).
 [Do not hesitate to have a look at their instance of the game](https://github.com/giacomo-mambelli/magicword)